-Metropolitan The property, which was acquired subsequent to December 31, 2015, is located at the address known municipally as 35 rue Grenata, in the IIe de France area of Paris, France.
+Metropolitan The property is located at the address known municipally as 35 rue Grenata, in the Ile de France area of Paris, France.
 This region is a favoured location for numerous French and international companies as well as public and private institutions.
-The 79,330 square foot asset is designated for office and retail usage on six levels.
+The 78,818 square foot asset is designated for office and retail usage on six levels.
 Inovalis has managed the property since September 30, 2005.